Frequently asked questions

 See also the Useful link creator and Checklist creator section nearer the top of the chemical page.
 It has a Link creator selector which can make useful links to various public databases around the web for your chemical.

-Document management in Chemintro is tailored for AICIS assessments and assumes completed documents are locally downloadable.
+Document management in Chemintro assumes completed documents are accessible via URL

 1. In the Checklist creator field, select 'Generate a Note for every item in the Required checklist'